Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Introduction

 Popular nonlinear optimizers~\cite{gtsam, g2o, Agarwal_Ceres_Solver_2022} take advantage of multi-core CPU architectures, exploiting the inherent parallelism of sparse linear algebraic operations.
 However, some platforms used for SLAM~\cite{Jeon2021} are equipped with on-board accelerators such as GPUs, which can be used to perform a variety of learning-based perception tasks efficiently, such as feature extraction, depth-estimation, object detection, and place recognition~\cite{Mokssit2023}.
 GPUs excel at these compute-heavy workloads due to their massively parallel architecture, which also makes them well-suited for nonlinear optimization.

 To date, there have been several efforts to speed up existing optimization libraries by identifying and offloading expensive steps to GPUs.
-More recently, libraries such as Ceres Solver~\cite{Agarwal_Ceres_Solver_2022} have implemented GPU acceleration for the linear solver step of trust region optimization algorithms.
-Other work based on g2o~\cite{g2o} focuses on efficiently reducing the size of the linear system to be solved~\cite{GDK2023} and accelerating numerical differentiation for computing Jacobian matrices~\cite{Kumar2024}.
-Yet, while it is possible to improve the performance of existing libraries by offloading individual steps to the GPU, it introduces additional overhead from allocating GPU memory and transferring data between steps.
+More recently, Ceres Solver~\cite{Agarwal_Ceres_Solver_2022} implemented GPU acceleration for the linear solver step of trust region optimization algorithms.
+Other work based on g$^2$o~\cite{g2o} focuses on efficiently reducing the size of the linear system to be solved~\cite{GDK2023} and accelerating numerical differentiation for computing Jacobian matrices~\cite{Kumar2024}.
+Yet, while it is possible to improve the performance of existing libraries by offloading individual steps to the GPU, doing so introduces additional overhead from allocating GPU memory and transferring data between steps.

-An alternative approach is to perform the entire optimization on the GPU.
-Some methods use Python~\cite{OpenOF} or a domain-specific language (DSL)~\cite{Devito2017, Mara2021} to allow users to write simple descriptions of nonlinear optimization problems which are then used to automatically generate efficient solvers using complex code transformations.
-Others leverage machine learning frameworks to support batched optimization~\cite{Huang2021} and differentiable optimization~\cite{Yi2021, pineda_theseus_2023} for training learning-based tasks such as feature extraction and feature matching.
+In contrast, new GPU-based frameworks have emerged which accelerate various steps of the optimization.
+Some use Python~\cite{OpenOF} or a domain-specific language (DSL)~\cite{Devito2017, Mara2021} to allow users to write simple descriptions of nonlinear optimization problems that are used to automatically generate efficient solvers using complex code transformations.
+Others leverage machine learning frameworks to support batched optimization~\cite{Huang2021} and differentiable optimization~\cite{Yi2021, pineda_theseus_2023, wang2023pypose} for training models for tasks such as feature extraction and feature matching.
 In addition, many solvers are specialized for specific classes of problems such as bundle adjustment~\cite{2021megba}, achieving large speedups.